 A 2013 study led by Professor William Elliott, now at the University of Michigan School of Social Work, examined 2009 data from the national Panel Study of Income Dynamics and its supplements, focusing on 512 families with incomes below $50,000 and 345 families with incomes of $50,000 or more.
 The analysis found that students from families earning below $50,000 but who had from $1 to $499 saved for college were more than four times more likely to attend college than other low-to-moderate income students with no college savings.

-Examples of CSA programs that support low-income students and students of color
+Examples of CSA programs that support students from low-income backgrounds and students of color

-- The Virginia 529 plan partners with several nonprofit organizations to make account contributions to some low-income high school students as they achieve certain college preparatory milestones.
+- The Virginia529 plan partners with several nonprofit organizations to make account contributions to some low-income high school students as they achieve certain college preparatory milestones.
 Students can earn up to $2,000 if they maintain a 2.5 GPA, minimize school absences, engage in community service, and complete a FAFSA.
-VA529 collaborates with college access programs and the state community college system to reach students.
+Virginia529 collaborates with college access programs and the state community college system to reach students.

 - In 2018, Pennsylvania's governor signed a bill establishing the Keystone Scholars program, which will grant $100 to every baby born in Pennsylvania or adopted by Pennsylvania residents, starting in January 2019.
 The money can only be used for postsecondary education at an approved institution, including trade schools, vocational programs, community colleges, and universities.
-Read more on the NCAN blog about the Keystone Scholars program.
+Learn more about the Keystone Scholars program.

 - Also in 2018, Massachusetts announced that beginning in 2020, the state will automatically deposit $50 into each 529 college savings account opened within one year of a baby’s birth or adoption.
 The new program, called SeedMA Baby, represents a statewide expansion of a pilot version tested with kindergartners in Worcester and Monson, MA, that began in 2016.
-Read more on the NCAN blog about the SeedMA Baby initiative.
+Learn more about the SeedMA Baby initiative.

 - “I Have A Dream” Foundation affiliates in Colorado, Iowa, and New York City offer a DREAM accounts program that combines matched savings contributions with an evidence-based set of college access milestones and a robust postsecondary financial education curriculum.
 The DREAM accounts reinforce a college-going culture and provide families with vital information and financial support to help offset the cost of college tuition and supplies.
 Read more on the NCAN blog about how the program has influenced students on their pathway to college.